serverlessguy/iot-greengrass/README.md

 aws greengrassv2 create-deployment --cli-input-json file://deployment.json
 ```
 5. Monitor the deployment from the IoT [Greengrass Deployment console](https://us-east-1.console.aws.amazon.com/iot/home?region=us-east-1#/greengrass/v2/deployments) to verity it completes successfully.
-6. View com.example.LocalPubSub logs on the EC2 instance:
+6. View com.example.LocalPubSub logs on the EC2 instance to verify that the component published 10 messages to a local topic:
 ```
 sudo tail -n 50 -F /greengrass/v2/logs/com.example.LocalPubSub.log
 ```

 ### Create IoTPubSub Component

+This component will subscribe to an IoT Core topic named "/topic/demo-greengrass-thing" and when a message is received, it will publish a response to another IoT Core topic named topic named "/topic/demo-greengrass-thing/response".

 1. Change to the "iot-greengrass/IoTPubSub" directory:
 ```